LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 ---
+title: Basic Grunt Setup
+subtitle: If you are reading this the it's likely that you already know what Grunt does for a developer.
+However, on the off chance you don't really know what Grunt is then think of it like...
+category: posts
-published: false
+published: true
 ---

-## What this tutorial covers
+# Basic Grunt Setup - a noobs guide

-If you are reading this the it's likely that you already know what Grunt does for a developer.
-However, on the off chance you don't really know what Grunt is then think of it like [Mojo, your very own helper monkey](https://www.youtube.com/watch?v=BFts5ISnaxQ).
+If you are reading this then it's likely that you already have some idea what Grunt does for a developer.
+(I'm still trying to figure it out ;)) On the off chance you don't really know what Grunt is then think of it like [Mojo, your very own helper monkey](https://www.youtube.com/watch?v=BFts5ISnaxQ).
 It performs all the tedious tasks that you don't want to do.

 Can't be bothered pressing F5 to refresh your browser?
 Well, never fear for Grunt is here.
 After a little bit of configuration Grunt will automatically do it for you each time you save a file.
 Congratulations!
 You have saved 0.3 seconds.

-At the end of this tutorial you will find
+At the end of this tutorial you will find a link to two grunt file that watch for any changes you make to file and then compile Sass, run the autoprefix processor to add/ remove vendor prefixes as required, run cssnano which is a very powerful modular minifier, reload your browser on save and notify you when the above tasks are complete.
+There are many more packages available but see [here](http://ipestov.com/essential-plugins-for-grunt/) for list of some interesting ones.

 ## Setting up Grunt